Nicaragua buries victims of latest violence - Journal du Cameroun

 But the Nicaraguan Bishops’ Conference announced Thursday that it will not resume the dialogue as long as “the people continue to be repressed and killed” by “groups close to the government.”

-The head of the Organization of American States, Luis Almagro, on Thursday condemned the killings by “repressive forces and the armed forces,” and called on Ortega’s government to stop the violence.
+OAS chief Luis Almagro on Thursday condemned the killings by “repressive forces and the armed forces,” and called on Ortega’s government to stop the violence.

 The US State Department issued a statement condemning the “government’s violent response to peaceful Mother’s Day marches in Managua and other cities yesterday, including assaults on mothers mourning their children killed since protests began April 18.”